Schutt Sports: Helmet technologies

-Schutt employs Thermoplastic Urethane (TPU) cushioning in their helmets.
+Schutt employs Thermoplastic Urethane (TPU) cushioning in its helmets.
 TPU is a resilient material that offers excellent impact absorption and durability, providing enhanced protection against collisions.
 They also utilize the SUREFIT Air Liner which is a customizable helmet liner system that utilizes inflatable air bladders.
 It allows players to adjust the fit of the helmet, ensuring a secure and comfortable fit while minimizing movement and potential injury.
 Additionally, Schutt integrates D3O, a smart material, into key impact zones of their helmets.
 D3O is a flexible material that instantly hardens upon impact, dissipating and managing the forces exerted during collisions, thereby reducing the risk of injury.

 Another very important piece of technology Schutt uses is the Tectonic Plate 3DX Technology.
 Schutt's Tectonic Plate 3DX technology involves incorporating a multi-layered system in the helmet shell.
 This design allows for controlled and efficient energy transfer upon impact, providing improved protection against rotational forces and also reducing the risk of concussions.

 Sponsorships

 The company's basketball equipment was used by various athletic associations; Schutt's rims were the official rims of the SEC men's and women's basketball tournaments.
 The company was also sponsor of the Illinois High School Association Schutt Sports Slam Dunk Spectacular dunk contest.
 The Philadelphia 76ers frequently used Schutt's equipment during their summer camps, and was the preferred equipment of the Missouri Valley Conference.
 Schutts also developed equipment for the United States men's national softball team/women's softball teams, and developed the Aqua Tech helmet in 2012 for the women's team.

+Starting with the 2024 NFL Season, Schutt and VICIS became the official helmet sponsor of the Indianapolis Colts.
+This partnership included a Certor Sports presence at Colts Training Camp, Colts home games, and Colts "Friday Night Lights" high school football events.

+In January 2025, Certor Sports, parent company of Schutt and VICIS, announced a partnership with Guardian Sports, the manufacturer of the Guardian Cap.
+Schutt and VICIS are the preferred helmet brands of Guardian Cap.